 é by José Andrés is a unique Vegas Dining Concept.
 8 diners are seated around a live cooking station as the chefs prepare the meal.
 While this all sounds a bit Benihana we can assure you it’s anything but.

 Prices are expensive, $290+ for the tasting menu and that is your only option, with $130 for the wine pairing, plus tax and tip and you are breaching the $1000 mark!
 But the experience is mindblowing as the Advent Guarde Molecular Gastronomy Meal Delights and mesmerizes you at every turn.
-This is almost a magic show, with the culinary morsels the tricks.
+This is almost a magic show, with the culinary morsels the magic tricks.
 Your senses are constantly played with the unexpected around every bite.

 The restaurant constantly innovates and improves and we are sure this would now be two stars at least.
 Jose’s other Flagship establishment (in Washington) managed this status and we see no reason here for é to have not done the same!